XiaoxingChen/ecs240_homeworks/pa2-handout/README.md

     - Forbidden Pair computation (?)

 5. Data structures (dict and set)
+6. Note: There are some differences between Q1 and Q2, maybe we need another class and input parser
-6. Test (find some examples in lecture slides)
+7. Test (find some examples in lecture slides)